When it comes to an RV towing more than one trailer behind it, oftentimes there is confusion as to what to call it.

 The most common configuration is a pickup truck pulling a 5th wheel RV and a second trailer (for the boat or ATVs) at the end:

-Here’s what you need to know before you pull 2 trailers behind your RV.
+Here’s everything you need to know before you pull 2 trailers behind your RV.

 As an RVer, these are just some of the things to keep in mind before triple towing: